-LTC Description LTC jumps Number of timecode jumps calculated in the LTC timecode jump table for the given recorder since the last start of the server.
-LTC threshold Number of continuous timecodes to be received, after a break in LTC timecodes in the recorded material, in order to create a new record in the LTC timecode jump table.
-Peak alerts Peak alerts Number of peak alerts generated for the recorder since the last start of the server.
+LTC Description Default Values LTC jumps Number of timecode jumps calculated in the LTC timecode jump table for the given recorder since the last start of the server.
+1 LTC threshold Number of continuous timecodes to be received, after a break in LTC timecodes in the recorded material, in order to create a new record in the LTC timecode jump table.
+50 Peak alerts Number of peak alerts generated for the recorder since the last start of the server.
 A peak alert is generated each time the peak limit specified in the Peak Limit field is reached.
 In this case, this field is automatically incremented by one.
-Peak limits (sec) ( Frequency alert Number of frequency alerts generated for the recorder since the last start of the server.
+0 Peak limits (sec) Period of time (in seconds) of continuous timecodes after which a break in timecodes in the recorded material will generate a peak alert.
+When a peak alert is generated, the value in Peak Alerts field is incremented by one.
+10 Frequency alert Number of frequency alerts generated for the recorder since the last start of the server.
 A frequency alert is generated when X timecode jumps have been detected in Y seconds.
 The X value is defined in the Frequency Number field.
 The Y value is defined in the Frequency Time field.
 In this case, this field is automatically incremented by one.
 0 Frequency number Number of timecode jumps detected for the recorder after which a frequency alert can be generated.
-Frequency time Period of time (in seconds) after which a frequency alert can be generated.
+10 Frequency time Period of time (in seconds) after which a frequency alert can be generated.
 50